minio/docs/source/reference/minio-server/settings/core.rst

    **Do not** change the stripe size setting unless directed to by MinIO engineering.

    Changes to stripe size have significant impact to deployment functionality, availability, performance, and behavior.
-   MinIO's default stripe selection algorithms are typically sufficient for the majority of workloads.
+   MinIO's stripe selection algorithms set appropriate defaults for the majority of workloads.
+   Changing the stripe size from this default is unusual and generally not necessary or advised.